DevExpress-Examples/XAF-implement-custom-permission-role-and-user-objects/Readme.md

 <!-- run online end -->

-This example illustrates how to create custom security objects, such as permissions, roles and users.
+This example illustrates how to create custom security objects, such as permissions, roles, and users.

-The example XAF application implements a custom permission that allows administrators to control whether or not a user is allowed to use the export feature.
+The example XAF application implements a custom permission that allows administrators to control whether a user is allowed to use the export feature.
 The complete description is available in the following documentation article:

 * [How to: Implement Custom Permission, Role and User Objects](https://docs.devexpress.com/eXpressAppFramework/113384)